 The Division of Energy, Housing and Community Resources (DECHR) will use the following distribution methods for awarding program funds in CDBG, HOME, HOPWA, and ESG.
+The Wisconsin Housing and Economic Development Authority's Allocation Plan for HTF funds, pending HUD's approval, is included in the Attachments.
 Key elements of the method of distribution include the criteria used to select and rank applications, availability of application manuals, applicable threshold factors, and grant size limits.
 Additional information about each program can be found on the State of Wisconsin DECHR website.